E. Paige Freitag

 Upon graduating, Erin and her family returned to Indiana to be closer to family and to become part of the growing tech community in Bloomington.
 She began practicing law in 2012 and now focuses her practice on business transactions and formations, contract review and drafting, small business needs, estate planning, estate and trust administration, commercial leasing and real estate.
 Her favorite aspect of practicing law is helping clients identify creative and effective solutions to their business and personal issues.
 Her background in consulting and as a co-founder of a small business, helps her take a broad view when considering her clients' legal needs and issues.

 Erin is active in the community, serving on the board of the Monroe County Bar Association, the Bloomington Parks Foundation, and First Christian Church.
-She is also a member of the Indiana State Bar Association and Hoosier Hills Estate Planning Council, and enjoys volunteering for District 10 Pro Bono to provide legal services for those who could otherwise not afford them.
+She is also a member of the Indiana State Bar Association, Hoosier Hills Estate Planning Council, and the Benefit Corporation Bar Association, and enjoys volunteering for District 10 Pro Bono to provide legal services for those who could otherwise not afford them.

 In her free time, Erin enjoys spending time with her husband, Chris, their eight-year-old twin daughters, and their boxer dog, Parmesan.
 She has been an avid runner for over 30 years, having completed multiple marathons and ultra-marathons, but her running goal now is to just keep running into her 90s, just like her late grandmother.
 She also enjoys yoga, figure skating, gardening and cooking.